Gianlorenzo Bernini - the creator of Baroque Rome

 Enfant terrible of his time

 Gianlorenzo Bernini was an enfant terrible of his time.
-Many of his contemporaries didn't like him.
-Karsten comments: "Like many artists, he was simply an incredible egocentric who massively pushed away his competitors, who knew how to focus the attention of those around him, including recognition for his works, which were often created in workshops and in collaboration with colleagues, on himself alone."
+Many of his contemporaries didn’t like him. ”Like many artists, he was simply an incredible egocentric who massively pushed away his competitors, who knew how to focus the attention of those around him, including recognition for his works, which were often created in workshops and in collaboration with colleagues, on himself alone,” Karsten comments.
 His temperament sometimes stood in his way and he did not shy away from violence.
-Karsten recounts the scandalous story of the young Roman woman Constanza Bonarelli in 1638: "Bernini had an affair with the wife of one of his employees.
-However, this fun-loving young lady was also having an affair with Bernini's brother.
-And when he caught them both in flagrante delicto, today we would say he 'snapped'.
-He chased after his brother, wanted to beat him to death with an iron bar, but passers-by prevented this, and sent a servant to Constanza Bonarelli with the order to cut her face with a razor, which this servant actually did out of fear of his master, who was almost senseless with rage."
-Hard to imagine today, Bernini only received a fine.
+Karsten recounts the scandalous story of the young Roman woman Constanza Bonarelli in 1638: “Bernini had an affair with the wife of one of his employees.
+However, this fun-loving young lady was also having an affair with Bernini’s brother.
+And when he caught them both in flagrante delicto, today we would say he ’snapped’.
+He chased after his brother, wanted to beat him to death with an iron bar, but passers-by hindered him.
+Furthermore, he sent a servant to Constanza Bonarelli with the order to cut her face with a razor, which this servant actually did out of fear of his master, who was almost senseless with rage.”
+Hard to imagine today, Bernini was fined.
 At the end of the amorous entanglements, Costanza remained with her husband until her death in 1662.
 Bernini married Caterina Tezio in 1640, with whom he had 11 children.
-In this context, it is interesting to note the bust of Medusa, created between 1644/48, which can be admired today in the Capitoline Museum in Rome, whose facial features bear a strong resemblance to his former lover Costanza Bonarelli underneath all the snake hair.
+In this context, it is interesting to note the bust of Medusa, created between 1644/48, which can be admired in the Capitoline Museums in Rome today.
+Its facial features bear a strong resemblance to Bernini’s former lover Costanza Bonarelli underneath all the snake hair.

-"It was a different time back then and it's good to understand or learn to understand a time from its own world of values," says Karsten, as this is the main task of historians.
-In earlier times, people acted out emotions as a matter of course that seem uncanny to us today.
-"This applies to outbursts of anger, but also to storms of enthusiasm.
-These are things that we today, well-behaved and disciplined as we are, find 'strange', but which can be observed again and again in the period itself and which were part of normality."
+”It was a different time back then and it’s good to understand or learn to understand a time from its own world of values,” Karsten says, as this is the main task of historians.
+In earlier times, people acted out emotions as a matter of course that seem uncanny to us today. ”This applies to outbursts of anger, but also to storms of enthusiasm.
+These are things that we today, well-behaved and disciplined as we are, find ’strange’.
+However, in the period itself these emotions can be observed again and again and they were part of normality.”

 Tomb of Alexander VIII in St Peter's Basilica by Bernini